blogging platforms for tech blogs

 Why would someone use it?

 People choose Ghost when they want a modern, fast blogging platform that’s more focused than WordPress but still offers some customization options.
-It’s great for tech bloggers who appreciate a clean interface and don’t need a ton of extra features.

 • Clean, distraction-free writing interface